Complete Business Planning Guide with Extensive Resources

 Same as a Strategic Plan?

 Others view a Business Plan to be the same as a Strategic Plan and, thus, use the phrases interchangeably.
-However, this can be confusing since a Strategic Plan is conventionally interpreted to be a plan that is focused on the entire organization, including to clarify its purpose and priories and how those priorities will be addressed over a specific time.
-A Strategic Plan could have several associated and small plans, for example, an Implementation Plan, Financial Plan and Staffing Plan.
+However, this can be confusing since a Strategic Plan is conventionally interpreted to be a plan that is focused on the entire organization, including clarifying its purpose and priories and how those priorities will be addressed over a specific time.
+A Strategic Plan could have several associated and small plans, for example, an Implementation Plan, Financial Plan, and Staffing Plan.

 Others view the financial information in an overall Strategic Plan to be a business plan.
 However, this view can be confusing for the same reason as interpreting a Business Plan and Strategic Plan to be the same.

 Also consider these articles to more carefully prepare for your business planning

 Numerous Reasons for Business Planning

 There are numerous reasons for doing a business plan, including: